Last updated May 2023

 - Retroactively: The percentage of people who clicked.

-- For Planning: Combine CTR with impressions per day to see how long it will take you to hit a target number of clicks.
+- For Planning: See how long it will take you to hit a target number of clicks.

 - Level of Interest: If you show this link or ad to someone, how likely are they to click?